lambdaclass/concrete/ROADMAP.md

     postcondition, or changing a public invariant is a semantic API change.
 12. Add one contract-bearing flagship retrofit after the machinery is real.

-## Phase 6: Proof Ergonomics And Automation
+## Phase 5: Proof Authoring And Automation

-Expected outcome: proving flagship properties becomes a repeatable engineering workflow, not a collection of one-off `simp` scripts.
+Goal: make flagship proofs a repeatable engineering workflow, not a collection of one-off `simp` scripts.

-Phase closes when: new flagship proofs can start from useful generated stubs, standard lemmas, and actionable failure diagnostics.
+Done when: new flagship proofs can start from useful generated stubs, standard lemmas, and actionable failure diagnostics.

 1. Build reusable proof lemmas for arrays: lookup, update, length, in-bounds, OOB stuck behavior.